worldmaker18349276/bac/README.md

     - [ ]  less Maybe (which should only work for validation), more partial function (known complex condition is hard to encode into type system)
     - [ ]  propositions over efficiency (less reuse, more duplication)
     - [ ]  current problem: lack of test case, considered as unreliable
-    - [ ]  add documentation: “this package is for/is not for”
+    - [ ]  add documentation: "this package is for/is not for"
 - [ ]  interactive Hasse diagram
     - [ ]  html + js, canvas (or svg)
     - [ ]  tooltip, smooth transition, distribution algorithm